Skip to content

 MPI is only used to set up the process ranks, the backend is then taken over by NCCL to enable GPU collectives.
 NCCL will bypass the CPU, and facilitate the GPUs to communicate directly to each other without the operating system interfering.
 This process is known as RDMA (Remote Direct Memory Access), and dramatically decreases the latency and increases the bandwidth, ensuring your job scales as the model size and batch size increase.

 DistributedDataParallel (DDP) works by combining PyTorch's multiprocessing (torch.multiprocessing) and distributed (torch.distributed) modules.
 When you wrap a model with DDP, it creates replicas of your model across different processes, each assigned to a specific GPU.
 During training, gradients are automatically synchronized across all processes using NCCL's efficient GPU-to-GPU communication primitives.
-This synchronization happens in the backward pass, ensuring all model replicas maintain identical parameters.
+This synchronisation happens in the backward pass, ensuring all model replicas maintain identical parameters.

 Checklist for HSN (High Speed Network) Usage